31337root/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 15-answer.txt - What does this script print?
 # 16-answer.txt - What does this script print?
 # 17-answer.txt - What does this script print?
+# 18-answer.txt - What does this script print?